 - Enhance the line of duty death benefits, bringing them to an appropriate level while also offering memorial services for contracted firefighting resources.

-Correcting this list of critical concerns represents the immediate need, but the most logical long-term solution is to carve each fire program out from its respective land management agency and to create a stand-alone Federal Fire Service.
+Implementing these solutions addresses the immediate need, but the most logical long-term solution is to carve each fire program out from its respective land management agency and to create a stand-alone Federal Fire Service.
 The fragmentation and competing priorities of multiple land management agencies coupled with supervisors at the highest levels in the chain of command without fire experience and/or education, all create unnecessary complexities for firefighters on the ground.

 By federal firefighters setting the foundation, it allows for the flow of change to continue through state, county, contractual, and volunteer entities as well.
 From there the federal fire service could begin developing a lasting infrastructure that is sorely needed such as regional fire hubs, using military bases as a model.